 The best internet security software of 2018

-Looking to secure your PC, Mac or smartphone?
-Then welcome to our list of the best Internet Security software suites in 2018.
+These days it's possible to get all sorts of protection for your PC, Mac and smartphone.
+But where to start?
+Our list of the best Internet Security software suites in 2018 can help.

 The threat landscape has never been so varied and attackers have never been so sophisticated.
 This means that although our PCs are more secure than they have ever been, it's important to have the right security tools.

 It’s hard to buy bad virus protection (especially if you chose them from our list of best antivirus) but many vendors offer packages of the basics plus other tools - such as firewalls and specific protections - that cover PCs, Macs and mobile devices.

 But with wildly differing features and pricing it can sometimes be tough to pick the best one.

 So if you're looking for some additional protection in the form of Internet Security, then you've come to the right place.
 Here are our picks

 - This is our best antivirus buying guide

 Bitdefender is a regular visitor to the top of the security charts, and with good reason – it’s lightning fast, exceptionally accurate and boasts a range of tools including secure browsing, a password manager and a very effective spam filter.